-The specimen was discovered by Zhang Fengchen, and he, with some other farmers, excavated it in late 1992 or early 1993.
-The visible specimen consisted of four fossilized eggs.
+The specimen was discovered by a farmer named Zhang Fengchen, who excavated it in 1992 or 1993.
 In mid-1993 the specimen was illegally sold to an American company called The Stone Company, run by Florence and Charlie Magovern from Boulder, Colorado.
 Charlie was inspecting the eggs, and thought he saw some bones in a chisel gouge.
-He cleaned away some of the rock, and confirmed the presence of bones.
-Three of the paper's authors (Philip Currie, Kenneth Carpenter, and Karen Zelenitsky) traveled to The Stone Company to study the specimen.
-During this time, a National Geographic photographer, Louis Psihoyos, came to document the unearthed skeleton.
-The skeleton was from then on referred to as Baby Louie in honour of Louis.
-The full skeleton was unearthed, and the entire specimen was acquired by the Indianapolis Children's Museum in 2001.
+He cleaned away some rock, and confirmed the presence of bones.
+Three of the paper's authors traveled to The Stone Company to study the specimen.
+This was when National Geographic photographer Louis Psihoyos came to document the unearthed skeleton.
+The skeleton was from then on referred to as "Baby Louie" in honour of Louis. in 2001, the full skeleton was unearthed, and the entire specimen was acquired by the Indianapolis Children's Museum.
 The specimen was finally returned to the Henan Geological Museum in China in 2013.
-In 2015, five of the paper's authors (Philip Currie, Eva Koppelhus, Pu Hanyong, Lü Junchang, and Jia Songhai) traveled to the excavation site with Zhang Fengchen, and found fossilized eggs identical to those found in the specimen.
-The specimen is thought to be a small section from what would have been large ring-shaped nest.
+In 2015, five of the paper's authors traveled to the excavation site with Zhang Fengchen, and found fossilized eggs identical to those found in the specimen.

 Beibeilong comes from Pinyin.
 "Beibei" translates to "baby", as Beibeilong was fossilized as a baby.
 "Long" translates to "dragon", as is the common replacement for "saurus" in Chinese dinosaurs.
 Sinensis comes from Latin, referring to the fact that the dinosaur is from China.